xuanmir/42/README.md

 - Multiple assignments are strictly forbidden.
 - You may add a new line after an instruction or control structure, but you’ll have to add an indentation with brackets or assignment operator.
 Operators must be at the beginning of a line.
 - Control structures (if, while..) must have braces, unless they contain a single line or a single condition.
+- A function can take 4 named parameters maximum.
+- You can’t declare more than 5 variables per function.

 ---
 ### Characters